ForomePlatform/anfisa/doc/dev/concepts/view_pre.rst

 * :doc:`../rest/tab_report`
-    request has only serial form, and provides selected comparatively small information on variants; selection scenario are configured on the server side.
+    request has only serial form, and provides selected comparatively small information on variants in tabular form; selection scenario are configured on
+    the server side.